miroxik74/dbs-mods/README.md

 > [main repository](https://github.com/discord-bot-studio/mods)

 # !!!
-Please do not make any mod requests in my reposotory, join on the [discord server](discord.gg/CaywwdW) instead and use the appropriate channel there, thanks in advance!
+Please do not make any mod requests in my reposotory, join on the [discord server](discord.gg/CaywwdW) instead and use the appropriate channel related to mods, thanks in advance!